DakobedBard/dsi-spark/pair.md

 10. Train the `NaiveBayes` model on the train data set.
 See the [docs](http://spark.apache.org/docs/1.2.0/api/python/pyspark.mllib.html#module-pyspark.mllib.classification) here.
-The  `NaiveBayes` model is a Python class and once it is trained it can just be used as a Python class.
+The  `NaiveBayes` model is a Python class, and once it is trained, it can just be used as a Python class.

 11. Map the `predict()` function of the `NaiveBayes` model onto the test set features to get predictions.
 Caculate the accuracy of the predictions.
 Your accuracy should be above 80%.

-   If this taking too long.
-Reference the time line of my runtime shown below.
+   If this is taking too long.
+Reference the timeline of my runtime shown below.

    ![image](images/log.png)